Allan Hakizimana

 Playing a lead role in construction projects

-Since graduating from AUT in 2021, Allan now loves his role as a graduate site engineer for industry giant Fletcher Construction.
+After graduating from AUT in 2021, Allan joined industry giant Fletcher Construction as a graduate site engineer and continued working there for almost four years.

 Advice for other students